 Attend this drop-in for King's College London staff and students if you would like to discuss your search strategy or database query with a librarian or have any questions about the advanced searching skills required when undertaking a systematic review.

 The drop-in will be held on a website called Gather.
 There is no need to book your place, but please be aware that Gather has a limit of 10 attendees so if at first you are denied entry, please try again a few minutes later as someone may have left.

-Please see the Upcoming KLaSS sign-up workshops schedule to find out more:
+See the workshops schedule to find out more:

 Systematic reviews may examine quantitative or qualitative evidence.
 In the past systematic reviews were predominantly medical and often with a narrowly defined focus.
 Increasingly systematic reviews are attempting to deal with much broader topics, including topics allied to medicine but also topics outside of medicine.
 It is becoming more common in certain disciplines to see two or more types of evidence included and appraised and this is often called a mixed-method systematic review.